Divakar-009/Academic-Management-and-Examination-System/README.md

-# Integrated Academic Management & Examination System (AMES)
+# Integrated Academic Management & Examination System (EDUNEXUS)

 This system is a multi-service platform designed to bridge the gap between academic evaluation, real-time communication, and administrative financial operations.